ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 are encouraged to think about these issues beforehand, and have the willingness to do the work implied by the remainder of this document.

-# Document Status
+# Guidelines for Authors about Document Status

-This document applies to proposed congestion control algorithms that seek Experimental or Standards Track status.
+This document applies to congestion control algorithm proposals that seek Experimental or Standards Track status.
 Evaluation of both cases involves the same questions, but with different expectations for both the answers and the degree of certainty of the answers.

-Congestion control algorithms without experience of Internet-scale deployment SHOULD seek Experimental status until real-world data is able to answer the questions in {{general-use}}.
-Congestion control algorithms with a record of measured Internet-scale deployment MAY directly seek the Standards Track if the community believes it is safe, and the design is stable, guided by the considerations in
+Congestion control algorithms without empirical evidence of Internet-scale deployment SHOULD seek Experimental status.
+Congestion control algorithms with a record of measured Internet-scale deployment MAY directly seek the Standards Track if there is solid data that reflects that it is safe, and the design is stable, guided by the considerations in
 {{general-use}}.
-The existence of this data does not waive the other considerations in this document.
+However, the existence of this data does not waive the other considerations in this document.

 Experimental specifications SHOULD NOT be deployed as a default.
-They SHOULD only be deployed in situations where they are being actively measured, and where it is possible to deactivate if there are signs of pathological behavior.
+They SHOULD only be deployed in controlled environments or other situations where they are being actively measured, and where it is possible to deactivate them if there are signs of pathological behavior.

 Each published congestion control algorithm is REQUIRED to include a statement in the abstract indicating whether or not there is IETF consensus that